bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive Designs uses breakpoints to detect the screen size and then loads the appropriate layout.
+Responsive adapts to the size of the screen thanks to media queries.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you start designing the website for mobile and then make the media queries for the other sizes

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It means the pixelage get set to be 1rem to 10px to easily adjust the sizing.

 4. How would you describe preprocessing to someone new to CSS?

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?